Find industry contacts & talent representation

 This is explained in the Plot Holes section on the DVD.
 After she ran out of the Winchester to avenge the death of David, she climbed up a tree where she passed out.
 She woke up days later to find no one.
 She stayed in the tree, eating David's leg to survive.
 She eventually got out after learning that the crisis had passed.
 She now lives with her aunt, but remains in Christmas card contact with Shaun and Liz.

 After Shaun and Liz left the Winchester, Ed used the last two bullets to shoot two zombies.
 Fortunately, one of them was a fat man, so Ed used his body as a cover to crawl under the stairs.
 When the army came to the basement, Ed had lost too much blood to call for help and died.
 Days later, Shaun came to the Winchester and found Ed, who had turned into a zombie.
 He eventually lured Ed to the garden shed, using himself as bait, where he trained the zombie.
 Ed no longer has the urge to eat his friend by the end of the film, but "wouldn't mind giving Liz a nibble".

-Yes and no. Shaun of the Dead, Hot Fuzz, and The World's End are all parts of Edgar Wright's "Blood and Ice Cream Trilogy."
+Yes and no. Shaun of the Dead, Hot Fuzz, and The World's End are all parts of Edgar Wright's "Blood and Ice Cream Trilogy" (also referred to as the Three Flavors Cornetto Trilogy).
 Essentially, this trilogy features three movies that involve blood and ice cream.
 However, in terms of plot and characters, the three films are completely unrelated.